 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, an urgent referral was not processed correctly which could have resulted in a delay to treatment.
-The practice protocol was updated and training given to all appropriate staff to ensure this would not reoccur.
+For example, when blood samples were not collected from reception by a courier, the practice informed the patients and rebooked the blood tests, contacted the courier company, and discussed the incident at a practice meeting.
+The practice changed where blood samples were stored so that they were less likely to be missed and agreed that reception staff would double check what the courier was collecting to ensure all samples were taken.